1337it/leet_devops/README.md

 1. Type your request in the chat input
 2. Press **Ctrl+Enter** or click **Send**
 3. Watch as Claude streams the response in real-time
+4. Click **Preview** to see what will be created
+5. Click **Apply Changes** to automatically implement
+6. Refresh browser to see your new DocType/Function!

-4. Claude will automatically:
+Claude will automatically:
 - Analyze your requirements
 - Create child sessions for specific artifacts
 - Generate complete, production-ready code
+- Structure code for automatic application
 - Provide implementation instructions

+**No more copy-pasting code!** Just click "Apply Changes" and it's done.

 ### Working with Child Sessions